jeffslofish/twitter-ad-blocker/README.md

 1. Turn on developer mode (in the upper right corner of the page)
 1. Click "Load unpacked"
 1. Select the downloaded (unzipped) folder
-1. Go to Twitter
+1. Go to Twitter (or if you were already there, reload the page)
-1. Enjoy an ad-free experience
+1. Enjoy an ad-free experience (ads disappear the first time you scroll)